Wildflower-Condominium-Association/Wildflower-Governing-Documents/declarations (exhibits a to e).md

 CA-I 5 938 6.05
 CA-16 885 5.74
 CA-17 938 6.08
-CA-18
-pg.
-885 5.74
+CA-18 885 5.74
-15,428 100.00
+TOTAL 15,428 100.00

-Smile
-Page Two of Two
-EXHIBIT B
-TO THE CONDOMINIUM DECLARATION
-FOR THE WILDFLOWER CONDOMINIUMS
-The percentage interest in the Common Elements of each Unit has been determined by the Declarant on the basis of the proportion which the approximate square footage fin- ished area of each Apartment bears to the total approximate square footage finished area of all of the Apartments In the Project (including Apartments created on the addi- tional real property submitted to the Project).
+The percentage interest in the Common Elements of each Unit has been determined by the Declarant on the basis of the proportion which the approximate square footage finished area of each Apartment bears to the total approximate square footage finished area of all of the Apartments In the Project (including Apartments created on the additional real property submitted to the Project).
 The square footage for each Apartment is based upon dimensions which are approximate and the calculation of the Percentage Interest has been rounded.
 The percentage interest in the Common Elements shown for each Unit is subject to change in accordance with ARTICLE TWELVE of the Declaration.

 In the event the Declarant exercises its right to enlarge this Project in Phases by submitted to the Project additional real property In accordance with ARTICLE TWELVE of the Declaration, each percentage interest in the Common Elements set forth above will decrease.
-The Percentage Interest of each Unit will then be determined by the Declarant on the basis of the proportion which the approximate square footage finished area of each Apartment bears to the total approximate square footage finished area of all completed Apartments within The Project (including Apartments created on the addi- tipnal real property submitted to the Project).
+The Percentage Interest of each Unit will then be determined by the Declarant on the basis of the proportion which the approximate square footage finished area of each Apartment bears to the total approximate square footage finished area of all completed Apartments within The Project (including Apartments created on the additional real property submitted to the Project).

 THE WILDFLOWER CONDOMINIUMS
 SCHEDULE OF MAINTENANCE RESPONSIBILITIES
 Exhibit C